 The race covers one mile and the winning breeder gets to take home a $1 million purse.
-It’s an exciting end-of-year feature which earned its grade one event status in 2011.
+It’s an exciting end-of-year horse racing feature which earned its grade one event status in 2011.
 Read on for more on the Juvenile Turf race, racebooks, top entries and picks, and the race’s notable winnings.

 Best Breeders’ Cup Juvenile Turf Books

 With the growing online racebooks market, placing bets on your favorite events and horses has become more convenient.
 However, with so many options to choose from out there, we always recommend that bettors use reliable sites that cater to American bettors.
 Our betting sites have been tested by our team of experts, and they come with great bonuses and loyalty programs.

 What You’ll Find In Our Breeders’ Cup Juvenile Turf Guide

 Much like other events in the Breeders’ Cup series, the Juvenile Turf race has the same international appeal.
 Entries into the cup race are two-year old horses, and the American breeds are more precocious than their European counterparts.
 Also, the breeds from Europe are much better on grass than their American rivals.

 Since the Breeders’ Cup Juvenile Turf race began in 2007, the Europeans have dominated the competition, taking the cup home seven times.

 This cup draws in a huge amount of interest and bettors get lucrative cash prices.